-Operating profit rose in tandem with growth in the number of contracts.
-Labor costs were rising in the security sector due to chronic worker shortages.
+Operating profit fell YoY, as subsidiary Aeon Delight Security incurred higher initial expenses for facilities, equipment, and personnel for the launch of services at newly contracted facilities.
+Labor cost is rising in the security sector due to chronic worker shortages.
 The company continued negotiations to optimize unit prices and worked to automate systems to handle tasks such as facility entry/exit management and store opening/closing, with the aim of improving profitability.
-As a result, OPM remained flat YoY.